-If you find these reasons compelling to turn on Chrome dark mode, then read below on how to make the switch in Windows, macOS, Android and iOS.
+Whether you're wanting to save your device’s battery life or protect your eye health, you’ll find switching to the dark side brings with it all kinds of benefits.
+If you find these reasons compelling to turn on Google Chrome dark mode, then read on to find out how to make the switch in Windows, macOS, Android and iOS.

 Get more from Chrome with a VPN (opens in new tab)

 In addition to keeping your data encrypted and online identity anonymous to prying eyes, downloading a VPN (opens in new tab) can improve your Chrome experience.
 Among its many uses, the software can help you avoid blocked websites, use banned apps, stream TV and sport from abroad, and torrent safely.
 ExpressVPN is has the best Chrome extension out there and TechRadar readers get 3 extra months free on an annual plan and can give it a try first with a 30-day money-back guarantee.

 Changing Chrome to dark mode for Windows 11

 1. Enter the Settings menu, choose 'Personalization' click 'Colors' and scroll down to the switch marked 'Choose your default app mode'.

 2. Change this to 'Dark' and all apps with a native dark mode, including Chrome, will change color.
 There's no need to restart your browser.

 1. Open 'System Preferences', click 'General', select 'Appearance'.